cmelcher/cmelcher.github.io/tinyml/summer2025.md

   <em>Example of handwritten digit card used for Task 2.</em>
 </p>

-### Testing and results
-- Each team evaluated on a small held-out set of 8–10 digit cards and recorded accuracy.
-- Observations students discussed:
-  - Some digits (often 4, 7, 9) were trickier due to handwriting variability.
-  - Even accurate models can misclassify when test images differ from MNIST (stroke thickness, alignment, lighting).
+### Step 4: Test the Model
+To test, students used the reset and onboard buttons to capture each image.
+Predictions appeared in the Arduino Serial Monitor.

-### Reflection questions
+Reflection Questions:
-- Which digits were most error-prone with your handwritten style?
+- Which digits were classified correctly, and which caused errors?
-- How sensitive was classification to placement, lighting, or stroke thickness?
+- Did poorly written or unusual digits reduce accuracy?
-- Out of 10, how many did your setup classify correctly?
+- How many images out of 10 did your model classify correctly?

+This activity introduced students to deploying and testing a pre-trained model under real-world conditions.
+They also experimented with editing the training script, changing the number of neurons and layers (up to 4 layers and 900 neurons) to see how architecture choices affect accuracy and overfitting:contentReference[oaicite:1]{index=1}.

 ## Outcomes